sjl/red-tape/docs/02-basics.markdown

 Red Tape uses Slingshot's `try+` to catch exceptions, so if you want you can use `throw+` to throw errors in an easier-to-manage way and they'll be caught just fine.

-We'll see an example of this later.
+    :::clojure
+    (defn ensure-not-immortal [age]
+      (if (> age 120)
+        (throw+ "I think you're lying!")
+        age))

+    (defform age-form {}
+      :age [clojure.string/trim
+            #(Long. %)
+            ensure-not-immortal])

+    (age-form {:age "1000"})
+    ; =>
+    {:fresh false
+     :valid false
+     :data {:age "cats"}
+     :results nil
+     :errors {:age "I think you're lying!"}}

+Notice how `ensure-not-immortal` expected a number and not a String.
+This is fine because we still kept the `#(Long. %)` cleaner to handle that conversion.

-Finally, the `:data` entry in the result map is present and contains the data the user entered, even though it turned out to be invalid.
+Finally, also notice that the `:data` entry in the result map is present and contains the data the user entered, even though it turned out to be invalid.
+We'll use this later when we want to rerender the form, so the user doesn't have to type all the data out again.

 Built-In Cleaners
 -----------------